it-dept-cis/RABET-V-Pilot/docs/source/README.md

 ## Pilot Process

 The RABET-V Pilot will first establish a RABET-V Program Description (this document), though it will continue to evolve over time as the program matures.
 The Program Description version will detail how each activity will be conducted.
-The Program Description will be iteratively reviewed by the program Steering Committee and modified, as necessary.
+The Program Description will be iteratively reviewed and modified as necessary.

 Using the Program Description, the Pilot Program will conduct initial reviews on real products from Pilot Program technology providers.
 The Pilot Program will work with pilot participants to develop their submission package and security claims.